-Drinking American coffee on purpose.
-Have you ever wondered why Americans drink coffee and the British tea?
+Taxation without representation.
+Taxation without representation.
 In 1773 the Boston Tea Party went down in history as a revolt against the unfair taxes, fines, and fees of King George.
-Secret meetings were held throughout churches in the New World seeking the wisdom of God and discussing strategies to throw off the unrestrained thievery of liberty from Britain and its cronies.
-The Colonist believed that something had to be done and there came a time when our Founding Fathers said enough.
+Secret meetings were held throughout churches seeking the wisdom of God and strategies to throw off unrestrained thievery and liberty from Britain and its cronies.

 It is said that history often repeats itself.
 Are we getting close to that time again?
 Did the tax, fine, and fee spirit of King George live on?

-Furthermore public confidence in our government’s ability to lead is breaking down around us.
-As of February 2009 over 4.99 million have lost their jobs with no end in sight.
-Millions more are losing their homes.
+Furthermore, public confidence in our government’s ability to lead is breaking down around us.
+Looking back in February 2009, over 4.99 million had lost their jobs.
+Millions more are lost their homes.
 In 2014 there were 48 million receiving food stamps.
 This shows the problems with debt.

 For many Americans, Washington has offered nothing more than hype, vain words, political rhetoric, check writing bailouts and funding of socialists programs and bigger government.
 Big brother is watching as it continues to install “traffic” cameras on every street corner in America yet the big money fraudsters have yet to be prosecuted for anything.

 Think Bernie Madoff, AIG officials, Wall Street executives that misled their shareholders, R. Allen Stanford and many others.
-Campaign words offering change we can believe in are rapidly loosing their meaning.
+Campaign words offering change we can believe in are rapidly losing their meaning.

 It appears that revelation is on the way.
-Revelation that Main Street is about to take a licking and confidence – freedom from doubt – has left the building.
+The revelation that Main Street is about to take a licking and confidence, freedom from doubt, has left the building.
 Are we seeing the fanning of revolutionary embers in this country?
-Is this recession about to turn into a depression?
+Will recession turn into depression?
 Are we seeing a further great divide between the haves and the have-nots?
-How does the Church of Christ fit in this picture?
+How does the Church of Christ fit into this picture?
 What about you?

-Before we go any further in this article and because most my readers are Christians I want to point out some fundamental problems that keep the Church from being effective in the marketplace of ideas, code for making this world a better place.
+Before we go any further in this article, and because most my readers are Christians, I want to point out some fundamental problems that keep the Church from being useful in the marketplace of ideas, code for making this world a better place.
 Of course the most obvious is the backslidden, apathetic and lukewarm condition of the Church.
-With others it’s a lack of conviction, zeal and passion.
+With others, it’s a lack of conviction, zeal, and passion.
 And most disturbing is the lack of passionate leadership and sin within the Church.
 Do we have some good leadership?
 Yes.
 Could we use more?
 Absolutely.

 For years secular humanism has ridiculed, scorned and pushed out the God of America often portraying anyone that held to biblical principles as old-fashioned, disconnected and intolerant.
 Right now I’m feeling pretty good about that.
 I think an old-fashioned gospel would seem fitting today as well as a Church disconnected and intolerant against sin.
 The facts, however, reveal that the Church has become neutralized as a voice and the devil rules without much opposition.
 When was the last time you heard a national Christian leader address the issues facing our nation for example?